Blending Minimalism and Maximalism For A Refined, Magical Aesthetic...

 Overview of Minimalism and Maximalism

 Maximalist interior design, with its roots set deeply in the Victorian era, is a unique style that celebrates excess.
-It's more than just "more-is-more" mentality; it's about strategic use of bold colors and flamboyant patterns.
+It's not just a "more-is-more" mentality playing out through idiosyncratic design choices; it's about strategic use of bold colors, luscious textures and flamboyant patterns.

 This well-curated approach to interior design further gained traction during other historical periods like Art Deco and Hollywood Regency, where displays of wealth were prominent through ornate decor.